 Automated Scoring Key (ASK)

 Import, schedule, deliver, administer (online or offline), automatically score and report on assessments created outside of Galileo K-12 Online using ASK technology.
 ASK is especially useful for administering district end of chapter, unit or course assessments in higher grade levels.
-ASK makes it possible to align imported tests to standards, schedule for administration online with optional use of response pads or offline with bubble sheets and automatically score the results; meaning schools can access and manage all their assessment information, including information for non-state-tested content and grade levels, in one system.
+ASK makes it possible to align imported tests to standards, schedule for administration online with optional use of response pads or offline with bubble sheets and automatically score assessments.
+As a result, schools can access and manage all their assessment information, including information for non-state-tested content and grade levels, in one system.
 Learn more